-- 1. Except where otherwise noted in this Article, no sign may be constructed, erected, altered, refaced, relocated, or expanded without a sign permit.
-(Incorporates elements from 12-301.1) - 2.
-The application for a sign permit must be filed with the Zoning Administrator on a County form, and must include all pertinent information required by the Zoning Administrator to ensure compliance with this Ordinance, and must be accompanied by the filing fee set forth in Section 18-106.
-(12-302) - 3.
-All signs must comply with this Article, the structural requirements specified in the Virginia Uniform Statewide Building Code, Chapter 61 of the County Code, and, the performance standards specified in Article 14 of this Ordinance.
+- The application for a sign permit must be filed with the Zoning Administrator on a County form, and must include all pertinent information required by the Zoning Administrator to ensure compliance with this Ordinance, and must be accompanied by the filing fee set forth in Section 18-106.
+(12-302) - All signs must comply with this Article, the structural requirements specified in the Virginia Uniform Statewide Building Code, Chapter 61 of the County Code, and, the performance standards specified in Article 14 of this Ordinance.
 (12-102.4, 12-107) - 4.
 A sign permit expires if the sign is not erected and all necessary final inspection(s) are not approved within 12 months from the date of issuance.
 (12-303.1) - 5.
 The following are not a sign or are actions that do not require a sign permit: (12-103.1) - A. The changing of the message on an allowed sign that is specifically designed for the use of replaceable copy, to include changeable copy signs and electronic display signs in accordance with Sections 12-203 and 12-205 below.
 (12-103.1.
 A) - B. Painting, repainting, cleaning and other routine maintenance and repair of a sign or sign structure. (elements of 12-103.1.
-B) - C. Flags of the United States, the Commonwealth of Virginia, Fairfax County, or other countries and states, and any flag displayed by a governmental body with a constitution. (elements of 12-103.2.
+B) - C. Flags signs, no more than 3 per lot. of the United States, the Commonwealth of Virginia, Fairfax County, or other countries and states, and any flag displayed by a governmental body with a constitution. (elements of 12-103.2.
 E) - D. The display of address numbers as required by the County Code, and entrance numbers not exceeding a total of 2 square feet in area.
 When displayed on a residential building, any numbering must be mounted flush against the building. (elements of 12-103.2.
-F, 12-201.2, 12-202.2) - 6.
+F, 12-201.2, 12-202.2) - E. Temporary, seasonal decorations. - 6.
 The following do not require a sign permit and are not counted toward maximum allowed sign area: - A. Signs not exceeding a total of 4 square feet in area warning the public against hunting, fishing, swimming, trespassing, dangerous animals, the location of utilities or other similar risks.
-(12-103.2.H & J) - B. Signs located on the outer surfaces of a temporary portable storage container.
+(12-103.2.H & J) - Signs located on the outer surfaces of a temporary portable storage container.
 (12-103.2.
-S) - C. Vehicle signs, when the vehicle is (1) operable and (2) is parked at its associated place of business within a duly designated parking space.
+S) - C. Vehicle signs, when the vehicle is (1) operable and (2) is parked at its associated place of business within a duly designated parking space. - D. Lettering and/or numbers permanently attached to or painted on the façade of a building of any school, college, or university; such displays are limited to no more than 10% of the area of the façade on which they are placed and cannot be illuminated.
+(To be advertised up to 25% of the area of the façade on which they are placed).